bodong1987/Avalonia.PropertyGrid/README.md

 <a href="https://bodong1987.github.io/Avalonia.PropertyGrid/" target="_blank"> → View Online Demo</a>

 ## How To Use
-Use the source code of this project directly or use NUGet Packages:
+Use the source code of this project directly or use NUGET Packages:
     https://www.nuget.org/packages/bodong.Avalonia.PropertyGrid
 Then add PropertyGrid to your project, and bind the object to be displayed and edited to the `DataContext` property.
-If you want to bind multiple objects, just bind IEnumerable<T> directly
+If you want to bind multiple objects, just bind `IEnumerable<T>` directly

 ## How to Debug
-Open `Avalonia.PropertyGrid.sln`, change config to `Development`, Build it and run samples.
+Open `Avalonia.PropertyGrid.sln`, change config to `Development`, set `Avalonia.PropertyGrid.Samples.Desktop` as startup project, build and run it.

 ## How to build Online Demo
 run `dotnet publish` under `Samples/Avalonia.PropertyGrid.Samples.Browser`.
 This may end up taking several minutes.